kho-ja/The-Simplest-calculator/README.md

 # The-Simplest-calculator
-Itga very simple example of Js calculator
+Itʼs very simple example of Js calculator